leon4rd/test/README.md

-## Did you know the first French fries weren't actually cooked in France?
-They were cooked in Greece.
+## Is there a hole in your shoe?
+No… Then how’d you get your foot in it?